manuelarte/gowasp/README.md

 + minimum 8 characters, (let's set also a maximum password length of 256)
 + include non-alphanumerical characters

-Once you have implemented this restrictions, test them using the http client.
+Once you have implemented these restrictions, test them using the http client.

 #### Weak Hash Algorithm